hrsf84-mars/mars/README.md

 # Project Name

+### Cliff on Mars

-> An advanced movie database that combines movie data and social media stats.
+An advanced movie database that gives passionate movie fans and studio executives easy access to movie data and social media stats of recent films.

-## Team
+## Team and Areas of Responsibility

-  - Joe
-  - Cliff
-  - Hubert
-  - Tim
+  - Joe: Social Media API and layout
+  - Cliff: Documentation and testing
+  - Hubert: TMDB API, server setup, and machine learning
+  - Tim: Recharts and database

 ## Table of Contents